Under the Republic

 1900

-Philippine Independence: A Separate People in a New Nation
+1946 Philippine Independence: A Separate People in a New Nation

-Kamlun Uprising
+1948 Kamlun Uprising

-The Bandung Conference
+The Bandung Conference in 1955

-Congress Bill for Sulu Independence
+The 1961 Congress Bill for Sulu Independence

-Philippine Independence: A Separate People in a New Nation
+1946 Philippine Independence: A Separate People in a New Nation

-Philippine Independence: A Separate People in a New Nation
+1946 Philippine Independence: A Separate People in a New Nation

-With their commitment to maintain the integrity of the Philippine state that had been ceded by Spain in 1898, the American government illegally annexed Sulu and Mindanao when they granted Philippine Independence on July 04, 1946.
-Despite the protests against inclusion and warnings of future bloodshed by many Muslim leaders, American administrators could not also ignore the pressure of Manila Christian politicians who were against any plan of reducing the country.
-Besides, like the Spaniards and their Christianized natives, American administrators view Muslims as backward and unprogressive people who needed association with the more economically developed Christian-dominated Philippine state in order to share the benefits of the modern, more “civilized” world.
+On July 04, 1946, the American government illegally annexed Sulu and Mindanao when it granted the Philippine independence despite the series of protests and warnings of many Muslim leaders.
+This illegal annexation became the root of the contemporary armed struggle that culminated in an armed conflict in 1972.With their commitment to maintain the integrity of the Philippine state that had been ceded by Spain in 1898, the American government illegally annexed Sulu and Mindanao when they granted Philippine Independence on July 04, 1946.
+Despite protests against this inclusion and the warnings of future bloodshed by many Muslim leaders, American administrators could not also ignore the pressure of Manila Christian politicians who were against any plan of reducing the country.
+Besides, like the Spaniards and their Christianized natives, American administrators view Muslims as backward and unprogressive people who needed association with the more economically developed Christian-dominated Philippine state in order to share with them the benefits of the modern, more “civilized” world.

-Thus, while the Christian Filipinos became independent, the Muslims saw another colonial rule, this time, the Manila Christian Politicians.
+Thus, while the Christian Filipinos became independent, the Muslims saw another colonial rule, this time, the Manila Christian politicians.
 The freedom they fought to keep for centuries was handed over to their traditional enemies whose ways of thinking reflect much of their colonial masters.
-Indeed, those Manila Christian Politicians just carried on foreign colonial policies and programs that were not only compatible and sensitive with the values and beliefs of the Muslims, but alienated them in their own homeland.
+Indeed, those Manila Christian politicians just carried on foreign colonial policies and programs that were not only compatible and sensitive with the values and beliefs of the Muslims but alienated them in their own homeland.

 Sources: